dredwardhyde/transport-library/README.md

     - Low latency
     - High throughput
     - Persistence
+- **2 serialization protocols are supported**:
+  - **Java**
+    - Slow
+    - No compression
+    - All exceptions will be returned as is
+  - **Kryo**
+    - Faster
+    - More efficient
+    - Only stacktraces will be returned in response
 - **User could specify custom OTT provider (see example below)**

 ## Latency